faakharhzb/netload/README.md

 # netload
-A quick and easy to use HTTP file downloader.
+A fast and easy to use HTTP file downloader, made in python.